Australians vote to determine conservative government future | Politics

 His coalition holds the narrowest of majorities — 76 seats in the 151-seat House of Representatives, where parties need a majority to form a government.

-Both leaders will campaign in Melbourne on Saturday before voting in their hometown of Sydney.
+Both leaders campaigned in Melbourne on Saturday morning before voting in their hometown of Sydney.

-Due to the pandemic, more than 48% of Australia's 17 million electors have voted early or applied for postal votes, which will likely slow the count.
+A federal judge ordered the removal of mostly green-colored campaign signs near Melbourne polling stations that urged voters to "Put Labor Last."
+The signs were designed to look like they were authorized by the Australian Greens, an environmental party that prefers the policies of Labor to Morrison's coalition.
+But a business group was responsible for them.

+Albanese went with his partner Jodie Haydon, his 21-year-old son Nathan Albanese and his cavoodle Toto to vote at the Marrickville Town Hall in his inner-Sydney electorate.

-Voting is compulsory for adult citizens and 92% of registered voters cast ballots at the last election.
+Voting is compulsory for adult citizens and 92% of registered voters cast ballots in the last election.

 Early polling for reasons of travel or work began two weeks ago and the Australian Electoral Commission will continue collecting postal votes for another two weeks.